revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

  <details><summary><b>Show Answer </b></summary>
 <blockquote>

--  For that we can use either create a separate function or to pass the args by name.
+-  For that, we can use either create a separate function or pass the args by name.

 ```python
 flist = []